 You should speak with your breeder and veterinarian.
 The sire and dam of your puppy will give you a good indication on how big they will get.

 Puppy feeds should ideally be split into 4 meals a day.

 This is to avoid over-stretching their stomachs and to give them chance to digest the food fully.

 From approximately 6 months old, this can be reduced to 2 meals a day.

 Most owners continue with 2 meals a day for the duration of their dog’s lives.

 It is easy to monitor if you are feeding your dog correctly.

-In determining whether your dog is a healthy weight, you should be able to see a waistline, feel the ribs and from a birds eye view and your dog should have an hourglass outline.
+In determining whether your dog is a healthy weight, you should be able to see a waistline, feel the ribs, and from a birds-eye view, your dog should have an hourglass outline.

-If you have any concerns about your dog’s weight, pop in to see your Veterinarian.
+If you have any concerns about your dog’s weight, see your veterinarian.

 Remember, fresh water should always be available to your dog.